MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/recover-from-golden-gmsa-attack.md

 7. Create a new gMSA.
 Make sure that the new gMSA uses the new KDS Root Key object to create the value for the `msds-ManagedPasswordID` attribute.

    > [!NOTE]
-   > This step is optional, but it allows to validate the new KDS Root Key is currently in use and cached on the KDS.
+   > This step is optional, but it allows to validate the new KDS Root Key is currently in use and cached on the *kdssvc.dll* file.

 8. Check the `msds-ManagedPasswordID` value of the first gMSA that you created.
 The value of this attribute is binary data that includes the GUID of the matching KDS Root Key object.